replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 Alternatively, when the admin console and application are already installed, you can start in the admin console to install Velero and configure Host Path storage.

-To install Velero and configure Host Path storage for existing clusters:
+To install Velero and configure host path storage for existing clusters:

 1. From the admin console, click **Snapshots > Settings and Schedule**.